-The truth is that a lot of people already have great water quality at home and do not need the expensive treatment equipment.
-Furthemore, many homes can readily improve their water quality by spending less than 98% of the cost of these expensive brands.
+The truth is that a lot of people already have pretty good water quality at home and do not need the expensive treatment equipment.
+Furthermore, many homes can readily improve their water quality by spending less than 98% of the cost of these expensive brands.

 We often serve clients who come to us after hearing a murky sales pitch for one of these $7000 treatment products.
 We send sampling materials, quickly analyze the water in a proper lab setting and produce our unique Tap Score Report.
 Most of the time no treatment is necessary, but if folks need or want it, then we provide a personalized and unbiased list of treatment options certified by NSF and WQA and available at low cost through amazon or major hardware stores.

 Why Is There No Free Water Test?